-- 9.1 If the person from whom consent to screening is requested does not provide both written consent and acceptable documents which support proof of identity within 7 days from the request and without a reasonable explanation, the person will be deemed to have refused consent. - 9.2 Where a person refuses consent, the chief executive is not required to consider or further consider that person for engagement to perform the relevant or child-related duties which required screening. - 9.3 Where the person who refuses or withdraws consent is a current employee, the chief executive must ensure the person does not perform the duties which required screening.
-This may require the chief executive to relocate/transfer the employee to another job at their equivalent (substantive) classification level where employment screening is not required.
+- 9.1 If the person from whom consent to screening is requested does not provide both written consent and acceptable documents which support productively wonin 7 days from the request and without a reasonable explanation, the person will be deemed to have refused consent. - 9.2 Where a person refuses consent, the chief executive ', , 'req' 'rec' to consider or further consider that person for engagement to perform the relevant or child-related duties which required screening. - 9.3 Where the person who refuses or withdraws consent is a current employee, the chief executive must ensure the person doe not reafform the duties which required screening.
+This may require the chief executive or relocate/transfer the employee to another job at their equivalent (substrutive) class for non-level where employment screening is not required.